 There were many marriages that year among the heroic community, and some complained that they might as well have rented a tux for the whole twelve months.
 They were vets home from the war, and, like earlier vets, they were thinking of settling down, or at least of having families.

 - Bridge to Terabithia 2: The Last Time: Although Maybelle and Dylan are the only main characters whose wedding scene is shown, it turns out that every couple destined to be together, indeed ends up happily together.

 - Beyond the Valley of the Dolls, of all movies, ends with a triple wedding, which is witnessed by one of the main villains, who is now a homeless bum.
 The other villains are all dead, since they were hustlers, Nazis, lesbians, or trans-sexuals, who are considered Too Filthy To Live.
 Roger Ebert insists that this ending was meant to be a parody of skin-flick moralism...

-- The Lord of the Rings films concludes with Aragorn and Arwen's coronation and marriage, followed by the hobbits returning home and Sam and Rosie getting married.
-In the book Faramir and Éowyn get married, too; but this is cut from the films, leaving only a Falling in Love Montage in the Extended Edition.
+- The Lord of the Rings: The Return of the King concludes with Aragorn and Arwen's coronation and marriage, followed by the hobbits returning home and Sam and Rosie getting married.
+In the book Faramir and Éowyn get married, too; but this is cut from the films, leaving only a Falling-in-Love Montage in the Extended Edition.